jnozzi/cocoadev.com/SiteContent/General/CHUDHeaders.markdown

 ----

-/System/Library/[[PrivateFrameworks]]/CHUD.framework
+/System/Library/General/PrivateFrameworks/CHUD.framework

 ----

 Thanks, I see it there.
 But I don't see the header files.
-In the 10.3.9 SDK there is chudRemote.h in [[ChudCore]].framework/Versions/A/Headers.
+In the 10.3.9 SDK there is chudRemote.h in General/ChudCore.framework/Versions/A/Headers.
 I don't see the headers in the 10.4 SDK.
 I think I need that header to call into chudStartRemotePerfMonitor().
 Could I have installed the wrong 10.4 SDK?
 Thanks for your help.
 Jason

 ----

-CHUD.framework in the 10.4 SDK is a [[PrivateFramework]], meaning that the header's are stored in the framework, and aren't directly linkable.
+CHUD.framework in the 10.4 SDK is a General/PrivateFramework, meaning that the header's are stored in the framework, and aren't directly linkable.
 You'd have to reverse-engineer any private framework to get access to it.
-See [[LinkToAPrivateFramework]]. --[[LoganCollins]]
+See General/LinkToAPrivateFramework. --General/LoganCollins